elves/elvish/website/ref/language.md

 ## Single-quoted string

-A single-quoted string is enclosed in single quotes (`'`).
-All enclosed characters represent themselves, except the single quote, which can be written by two consecutive single quote characters.
+A single-quoted string consists of zero or more characters enclosed in single quotes (`'`).
+All enclosed characters represent themselves, except the single quote.

+Two consecutive single quotes are handled as a special case: they represent one single quote, instead of terminating a single-quoted string and starting another.

 **Examples**: `'*\'` evaluates to `*\`, and `'it''s'` evaluates to `it's`.

 ## Double-quoted string

-A double-quoted string is enclosed in double quotes (`"`).
-All enclosed characters represent themselves, except double quotes, which are not allowed, and backslashes (`\`), which introduces **escape sequences**.
+A double-quoted string consists of zero or more characters enclosed in double quotes (`"`).
+All enclosed characters represent themselves, except backslashes (`\`), which introduces **escape sequences**.
+Double quotes are not allowed inside double-quoted strings, except after backslashes.

 The following escape sequences are supported: